RileyStewart17/Artisan-Trend/README.md

 # Artisan-Trend
-Application designed to trend data originally contained in many excel worksheets.
+Application designed to trend data originally contained in multiple excel worksheets.
 Produced for Artisan Engineering Ltd. by Riley Stewart.